51Degrees/specifications/pipeline-specification/features/exception-handling.md

 throw errors/exceptions if the failure is likely due to something that the API user has done wrong.

-For example, passing a null parameter when a value is required or attempting to access result data before 'Process' has been called.
+For example, passing a null parameter when a value is mandatory or attempting to access result data before 'Process' has been called.

 These are both things that the user should correct by making changes to